llm-operator/docs/docs/source/install.rst

 Optional: Enable TLS
 ^^^^^^^^^^^^^^^^^^^^

-First follow `Cert Manager installation document <https://cert-manager.io/Doc/>`_ and install Cert Manager to your K8s cluster if you don't have.
+First follow the `Cert Manager installation document <https://cert-manager.io/Doc/>`_ and install Cert Manager to your K8s cluster if you don't have one.
 Then create a ``ClusterIssuer`` for your domain.
 Here is an example manifest that uses Let's Encrypt.

 .. code-block:: yaml